epinio/docs/docs/howtos/customization/setup_routing_secrets.md

 ## Introduction

-In regular operation Epinio automatically creates the `kubernetes.io/tls` Secrets needed by a new application's Ingress to secure the communication with that application.
+In regular operation Epinio automatically creates the `kubernetes.io/tls` Secrets needed by a new application's Ingress to secure communication with that application.

 The application chart used to deploy that application creates both the `Ingress` and a `Certificate` resource for it.
 The `Certificate` resource is then picked up by the Cert manager component, which in turn creates the Secret that holds the certificate data.